Plaza Theatre, Paddington

-Plaza Theatre is a heritage-listed cinema at 163–169 Latrobe Terrace, Paddington, Queensland, Australia.
+Plaza Theatre is a heritage-listed, former cinema at 163–169 Latrobe Terrace, Paddington, Queensland, Australia.
 It was designed by Richard Gailey, Junior and built from 1929 to c.
 1929 by John Hutchinson.
-It is now known as Empire Revival.
+It is now known as Empire Revival, an antiques and homewares store.
 It was added to the Queensland Heritage Register on 28 March 2003.

 History

 The former Plaza Theatre at Paddington was erected c.
 1929 by Brisbane contractor John Hutchinson (later J Hutchinson & Sons).
 Originally commissioned for Greater Brisbane Motion Pictures Ltd and probably designed by Brisbane architect Richard Gailey jnr, the Plaza is a rare early 20th century "atmospheric" theatre in Queensland.
 Shortly after construction commenced, the Hutchinson family acquired both the building and the land, commencing a long association with the theatre.